DimitrijaGj/ansible_learning/README.md

 # ansible_learning
 Learning how to use ansible

-This is my repo where I learn ansible.
+This my repo where I learn ansible.

+New line added for practice